Skip to main content

 5) Valuation Analysis

-After the initial conversation, the acquiring firm will ask the target to provide substantial information including current financials, operations, liabilities and more.
-This helps the acquirer to assess the target’s capabilities as a business on its own and as a potential acquisition firm.
+After the initial conversation, the acquiring firm will ask the target to provide substantial information, including current financials, operations, liabilities, etc. This helps the acquirer assess the target’s capabilities as a business and as a potential acquisition firm.

 6) Negotiations

-After gathering enough information for the evaluation of the target, the initial offer will be rolled out.
-Then the two firms will negotiate terms in further detail.
+The initial offer will be made after gathering enough information to evaluate the target.
+Then, the two firms will negotiate terms in further detail.

 7) Due Diligence

-This process begins as soon as the offer has been accepted by the buyout company.
-This makes a reevaluation of the acquirer’s initial assessment of the target’s value by conducting a detailed analysis of the target’s operations such as assets, customers, human resources and more.
+This process begins as soon as the buyout company has accepted the offer.
+This reevaluates the acquirer’s initial assessment of the target’s value by conducting a detailed analysis of the target’s operations, such as assets, customers, human resources, and more.
 Due diligence is a concrete step that leaves no room for future concerns or problems

 8) Purchase and Sale Contracts

-In this stage, a final contract for sale is set up, where both the companies make a decision on the type of purchase agreement – asset purchase or share purchase.
+In this stage, a final sale contract is set up, and both companies decide on the type of purchase agreement—asset purchase or share purchase.

 9) Financing Strategy for Acquisition

-While the acquiring firm has already considered its financials in the early stages of the deal, the fine details of the financials are put in place only after the purchase and sale agreement has been signed.
+While the acquiring firm has already considered its financials in the early stages of the deal, the fine details are implemented only after the purchase and sale agreement has been signed.

 10) Closing and Integration

-The acquisition deal is closed and representatives of both the firms work together on the merger.
+The acquisition deal is closed, and representatives of both firms work together on the merger.

 The Mergers and Acquisitions (M&A) Life Cycle

-The M&A life cycle categorizes the different M&A processes stages into three broad phases:
+The M&A life cycle categorizes the different M&A process stages into three broad phases:

 The Mergers and Acquisitions (M&A) Life Cycle